World in Union: Year-end charts

+Ladysmith Black Mambazo ft.
+PJ Powers version

+For the 1995 Rugby World Cup a version of the song was recorded by Ladysmith Black Mambazo featuring PJ Powers.

 Shirley Bassey and Bryn Terfel version

 Shirley Bassey and Bryn Terfel released a version of the song on 11 October 1999.
-It was mimed live by at the opening of the series in June 1999, with Bassey wearing a gown designed on the Welsh flag.
+It was performed live by both artists at the opening ceremony of the 1999 Rugby World Cup on 1 October 1999, with Bassey wearing a gown designed on the Welsh flag.
 Three versions are featured on the single: a duet with Bassey and Terfel, Bassey's solo version and a version which features the choirs only.
 The duet version is performed partially in Welsh by Terfel.
 The official video was filmed at the Millennium Stadium, Cardiff and features various other Welsh landscapes.
 The single reached No. 35 on the UK Singles Chart in October 1999.